Ed Bishop: Personal life

 Bishop was politically active, participating in the March 2003 UK protest against the Iraq War.
 Bishop had already shown his disapproval of the military-industrial complex when, in 1993, he gatecrashed an arms-trade fair held in Aldershot, Hampshire whilst dressed to resemble Augusto Pinochet.
 During the Aldershot protest he met photographer Jane Skinner, who later became his third wife.

-Bishop was married three times; first to Jane Thwaites in 1955 before divorcing a few months later in the year.
+Bishop was married three times; first to Jane Thwaites in 1955 before divorcing a few months later in that same year.
 He then married Hilary Preen in 1962; they had four children, they remained married for thirty-four years before divorcing in 1996.
 He later married photographer Jane Skinner in 2001, the marriage lasted until his death in 2005.

 Death

-Bishop died on 8 June 2005 at the age of 72, three days before his 73rd birthday, and five days after the death of his UFO co-star Michael Billington.
+Bishop died on June 8, 2005 at the age of 72, three days before his 73rd birthday, and five days after the death of his UFO co-star Michael Billington.
 He succumbed to a chest infection contracted while undergoing treatment for leukemia.
-He is buried in the churchyard of the Parish Church of Saint Lawrence in Napton, Warwickshire, having previously lived there for many years.
+He is buried in the churchyard of the Parish Church of Saint Lawrence in Napton, Warwickshire, having previously lived in that town for many years.
 His grey sandstone tombstone has a peace symbol prominently engraved on it.
 Its design is very similar to the one situated two metres (6 feet) on the right, which marks the grave of his son Daniel (16 May 1967 – 18 January 1988), who was killed in a car accident in Cumbria.
 Bishop's epitaph (from Red River Valley) reads: From This Valley They Say You Are Going.
 We Shall Miss Your Bright Eyes And Your Smile.
 He spent the last few years of his life living in West Molesey.